iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Measure Theory Basics.md

 \end{aligned}
 $$

-And therefore, for finite amount of disjoin set, it can be used to spread the measure of any sets (Not just measurable iet seems).
+And therefore, for finite amount of disjoin set, it can be used to spread the measure of any sets (Not just measurable it seems).

 #### **Thm 75 | Collection of Measurable sets Form Sigma Algebra**